joemaller/vagrant-dev-box/README.md

 ### Checking out private repositories from Github

 The playbooks are able to clone private repositories from Github.
 To do this, you'll need an authentication keypair already registered with Github.
-In the vars/config.yml file, set `git_repo` to the ssh address of the private repository and set `git_private_key` to the private key's path on the controller.
+In `deploy/vars/config.yml`, set `git_repo` to the ssh address of the private repository and set `git_private_key` to the private key's path on the controller.
+The added lines should look something like this:

+    git_repo: git@github.com:private_repo/secret.git
+    git_private_key: /Users/joe/.ssh/id_rsa

 Note that private repository urls should be formatted as `git@github.com:user/repo`, and *not* `ssh://git@github.com:user/repo`.